niklasramo/mezr/README.md

 // Measure distance between element and window. getDistance(elem, window);

-// You can also define the elements' area edge for the calculations. getDistance([elemA, 'content'], [elemB, 'scroll']);
+// You can also define the elements' box edge for the calculations. getDistance([elemA, 'content'], [elemB, 'scroll']);
 ```